L1A Executives and Managers can transfer from another country to work for the same or a related employer in the U.S.

 Read More Reviews

-In order to qualify for an L-1A visa, a person must have been employed by the company abroad on a full-time basis for at least one continuous year during the past 3 years.
+In order for L1A executives and managers to qualify for visas, they must have been employed by the company abroad on a full-time basis for at least one continuous year during the past 3 years.
 In order for an employer to qualify to sponsor L1A executives and managers, they must:

 - Have a qualifying relationship with a foreign company